-As Bitcoin quickly approaches the 2017 all-time high of $20,000, several expats have reached out to ask whether Bitcoin can be legally used and traded in Ecuador.
+As Bitcoin pushes well past the 2017 all-time high of $20,000, several expats have reached out to ask whether Bitcoin can be legally used and traded in Ecuador.

 The short answer is that trading Bitcoin and other cryptocurrencies is not prohibited in Ecuador.

 However, this doesn't give Bitcoin the complete green light.
 The government has explicitly prohibited the use of Bitcoin and other cryptocurrencies as legal tender in a 2018 official communication:

 "El Banco Central del Ecuador informa a la ciudadanía que el bitcoin no es un medio de pago autorizado para su uso en el país.
 El bitcoin es una criptomoneda que no tiene respaldo, pues sustenta su valor en la especulación.
 Las transacciones financieras realizadas a través del bitcoin no están controladas, supervisadas ni reguladas por ninguna entidad del Ecuador, razón por la que su uso representa un riesgo financiero para quienes lo utilizan.